USAA® Rewards™ American Express® Card

 The USAA Rewards American Express Card is a no-frills rewards credit card that only former and current military as well as immediate family members of someone with military ties is eligible for.

 Active duty military members get a few perks reserved just for them.
-Once such benefit rolls back the APR to just 4% for up to 12 months during deployment or PCS.
+Once such benefit rolls back the APR to just (See Rates & Fees) for up to 12 months during deployment or PCS.
 After 12 months, your APR goes back to the regular rate based on your creditworthiness.

 That said, this is a pretty basic card that offers standard rewards with few wow moments.

-Those who are approved with credit on the lower end of the spectrum will face higher-than-average APRs, maxing out at a jaw-dropping 27.15%.
+Those who are approved with credit on the lower end of the spectrum will face higher-than-average APRs.
 Of course, you can avoid that APR by paying off your balance each month.

 If you use the card mainly for gas and groceries, you get 2x the points for every dollar you spend.